ShaunCRolph/ShaunCRolph/README.md

 Questions or feedback?
-Ping me on [LinkedIn](https://www.linkedin.com/in/shaun-rolph-79692b74/).
+Throw a message my way on [LinkedIn](https://www.linkedin.com/in/shaun-rolph-79692b74/).